 Jerry T. Haag, Ph.D., CFP®

-In 2007, Dr. Haag joined the staff at Florida Baptist Children’s Homes as the ninth president in the 110-year history of the Homes.
-During his tenure as president, he has led efforts that expanded the number of ministry sites from nine to 18 locations across Florida, launched a successful international childcare ministry to help children in countries around the world and established numerous partnerships with churches and nonprofit organizations.
-These efforts have increased the number of children and families served by more than 900 percent.
+In 2007, Dr. Haag joined the staff at Florida Baptist Children’s Homes as the ninth president in the organization’s rich history, which dates back to 1904.
+During his tenure as president, he has guided the expansion of ministry sites from nine locations in Florida to 23 locations across the state, launched a successful international childcare ministry, Orphan’s Heart, to help children in 16 countries around the world, launched The Porch Light, a ministry focused on preventing child sex trafficking and restoring victims, and established numerous partnerships with churches and nonprofit organizations.

-Dr. Haag has been appointed by both Gov. Charlie Crist and Gov. Rick Scott to serve on the Florida Faith-based and Community-based Advisory Council, which serves as a formal policy council to the governor and the Florida legislature and is administered by the Governor’s Office of Adoption and Child Protection.
-He currently chairs the Child Welfare Workgroup Subcommittee.
-Dr. Haag serves as a member of the Citizen Review Panel for Florida Department of Children and Families, which was formed as mandated by the Federal Child Abuse and Treatment Act of 1996.
-He also chairs the Christian Alliance for Orphans (CAFO) National Foster Care Initiative – Faith and Foster Care Research Team.
+Dr. Haag has been appointed by both Gov. Charlie Crist and Gov. Rick Scott to serve on the Florida Faith-based and Community-based Advisory Council.
+He also served as a member of the Citizen Review Panel for Florida Department of Children and Families, which was formed as mandated by the Federal Child Abuse and Treatment Act of 1996.
+Dr. Haag also chaired the Christian Alliance for Orphans (CAFO) National Foster Care Initiative – Faith and Foster Care Research Team and served on the President’s Advisory Council.

-In summer 2009, Dr. Haag was selected to participate in a special summer seminar on Religion and U.S. Foreign Policy, sponsored by the Institute on Culture, Religion and World Affairs at Boston University.
+Dr. Haag had the pleasure of being selected to participate in a distinguished seminar on Religion and U.S. Foreign Policy, sponsored by the Institute on Culture, Religion and World Affairs at Boston University.
+Participants were leaders from around the world who work in academia, government, religious institutions, media and nongovernmental organizations.
 The seminar focused on how beliefs, values and lifestyles affect economic and political developments worldwide, with special attention paid to the role of religion in world affairs.
-Participants for the seminar were selected from leaders in academia, government, religious institutions, media and nongovernmental organizations, both from the United States and foreign countries.

-Dr. Haag has led and participated in humanitarian aid, emergency relief, child care and ministry to children and families in countries around the world.
+Dr. Haag has led and participated in humanitarian aid, emergency relief, childcare and ministry to children and families in countries around the world.
 He has preached in churches across Florida and Texas.
-He and his wife, Christi, also speak at marriage and family seminars.
+He and his wife, Christi, also enjoy speaking together.

-Dr. Haag and his wife live in Lakeland, Florida, where Christi is a popular speaker with “Women of Purpose Speak.”
-They have two sons, Ben and Brady, who both attend Baylor University.
-They are members of First Baptist Church at the Mall in Lakeland.
+Dr. Haag lives with his wife in Lakeland, FL.
+Christi is a well-known speaker with “Women of Purpose Speak.”
+Their eldest son, Ben, lives and works in Dallas, TX, and their youngest son, Brady, attends Baylor University.
+Dr. Haag and Christi are members of Church at the Mall in Lakeland.

 Wife of Dr. Jerry T. Haag